LLNL/RAJA/docs/sphinx/html/_sources/config_build.txt

 ---------------------------

-The RAJA include directory 'include/RAJA' contains a header file called 'config.hxx.in' that contains definitions for all the configuraton options that RAJA supports.
-These definitions are set when the code is configured according to the settings in the selected host configuration file and the top-level RAJA CMakeLists.txt file.
+The RAJA include directory 'include/RAJA' contains a header file called 'config.hxx.in' that is used to centralize all the configuraton options that RAJA supports in one location.
+Most RAJA constructs are parametrized to make it easy to try alternative implementation choices.

+The items in the configuration header file are set when the code is configured.
+The results appear in the 'config.hxx' file which lives in the 'include/RAJA' directory in the build space.
+The settings are controlled by the contents of the selected host configuration file and the top-level RAJA CMakeLists.txt file.
 For example, the file associated with the Intel compiler on LLNL Linux platforms is: ::